Christmas in the American Civil War

-Christmas in the American Civil War (1861–1865) was celebrated in the Confederate States of America (the South), but frowned upon and actually fined in Massachusetts.
-It was seen as an unnecessary expense.
-It was thought to be a day of fasting by the Puritans and Lutherans.
+The process of Christmas becoming a national holiday in the U.S. began when Representative Burton Chauncey Cook of Illinois introduced a bill in the U.S. Congress after the U.S. Civil War (1861–1865).
+It passed in both houses of Congress, and President Ulysses S. Grant signed it on June 28, 1870.
+During the Civil War, Christmas was celebrated in the Confederate States of America (the South).
+However, people doing non-religious celebrations were frowned upon and actually fined in Massachusetts.
+It was also seen as an unnecessary expense.
+It was thought to be a day of prayer and fasting by the Puritans and Lutherans.
 The day did not become an official holiday until five years after the war ended.
-The war continued to rage on Christmas and skirmishes occurred throughout the countryside.
+The war continued to rage on Christmas, and skirmishes occurred throughout the countryside.
 Celebrations for both troops and civilians saw significant alteration.
-Propagandists, such as Thomas Nast, used wartime Christmases to reflect their beliefs.
-In 1870, Christmas became an official Federal holiday when President Ulysses S. Grant made it so in an attempt to unite north and south.
+Propagandists, such as Thomas Nast, used wartime Christmases to reflect their beliefs during the war.

 War activities

-On the first Christmas Day during the war, Lincoln hosted a Christmas party during the evening; earlier that day, he spent many hours trying to legitimize the capture of Confederate representatives to Great Britain and France, John Slidell and James Murray Mason (the Trent Affair).
+On the first Christmas Day during the war, Lincoln hosted a Christmas party during the evening; earlier that day, he spent many hours explaining the capture of Confederate representatives to Great Britain and France, John Slidell and James Murray Mason (the Trent Affair).

 In 1862, the Lincolns visited injured soldiers at the various hospitals.
 Many Union soldiers in 1863 received gifts "From Tad Lincoln", as Tad had been deeply moved by the plight of Union soldiers when he was taken by his father to see them.
 The gifts were mostly books and clothing.
 The most famous Christmas gift Lincoln ever received came on December 22, 1864, when William Tecumseh Sherman announced the capture of Savannah, Georgia.

 Military exercises also took place on December 25.
 In 1861, a blockade runner was caught by the Union navy, and there were two skirmishes in Virginia and Maryland.
 In 1862, there were several skirmishes, and Confederate general John Hunt Morgan engaged in his famous Christmas Raid in Kentucky.
 On that day, Morgan's men destroyed everything they could of the improvements that the Louisville & Nashville Railroad had made along 35 miles of track from Bacon Creek to Lebanon Junction.
 There was also a military execution for desertion that the soldiers were forced to witness.
 In 1863, Union forces destroyed Confederate salt works at Bear Inlet, North Carolina and, in South Carolina, there were skirmishes between the Union navy and Confederate artillery on the Stono River and near Charleston.
 In 1864, the Confederates fiercely repelled the Federal assault of sixty warships on Fort Fisher and several skirmishes were fought in the western theater of the war.